Inflating 2D Convolution Weights for Efficient Generation of 3D Medical Images

 \section{Introduction}

-\IEEEPARstart{W}{ith} the availability of large-scale annotated datasets like ImageNet~\cite{ref:imagenet}, convolution neural networks (CNNs) have achieved unprecedented success in computer vision~\cite{ref:alexnet}.
-Benefiting from CNNs, medical imaging research has made great advancements in the classification~\cite{ref:medicalGANs4}, segmentation~\cite{ref:3DStylePET}, detection~\cite{ref:medicalDetect}, and registration~\cite{ref:medicalRegistration} of two-dimensional (2D) medical images.
-However, 3D medical image research is lagging behind due to the lack of large-scale 3D medical image datasets.
-As a result of the complex collection procedure, expert annotation, and privacy concerns and patient consent, it is challenging to build a large-scale, 3D medical dataset similar to ImageNet.
+With the availability of large-scale annotated datasets like ImageNet~\citep{ref:imagenet}, convolution neural networks (CNNs) have achieved unprecedented success in computer vision~\citep{ref:alexnet}.
+Benefiting from CNNs, medical imaging research has made great advancements in the classification~\citep{ref:medicalGANs4}, segmentation~\citep{ref:3DStylePET,ref:cmpb_cardiac,ref:cmpb_segment}, detection~\citep{ref:medicalDetect}, reconstruction~\citep{ref:cmpb_reconstruction}, and registration~\citep{ref:medicalRegistration} of two-dimensional (2D) medical images.
+However, 3D medical image research lags behind due to the lack of large-scale 3D medical image datasets.
+As a result of the complex collection procedure, expert annotation, privacy concerns and patient consent, it is challenging to build a large-scale, 3D medical dataset similar to ImageNet.

-One widely-used solution for the data-deficit of medical images is Generative Adversarial Networks (GANs)~\cite{ref:GANs}.
+One widely-used solution for the data deficit of medical images is Generative Adversarial Networks (GANs)~\citep{ref:GANs}.
 These networks create high-quality synthetic images to mimic realistic data distributions.
-An example is the use of GANs with Wasserstein distance as well as perceptual loss for low-dose CT image denoising~\cite{ref:medgans1}.
+An example is using GANs with Wasserstein distance and perceptual loss for {low-dose computed tomography (CT)} image denoising~\citep{ref:medgans1}.
+Perceptual loss cannot be directly used for 3D medical images due to the lack of interpretable pre-trained 3D models.
 A cyclic loss GAN was used by~\cite{ref:medgans2} to reconstruct MRI images.
-Using cylcle-consistent GANs, \cite{ref:medgans3} translated MR images to CT images.
-Albeit effective in mitigating the data-deficit challenge, most existing GANs based methods are designed for 2D medical image generation.
-Therefore, they do not incorporate information about the 3D anatomical structure.
-Various medical applications require the 3D anatomical structure, including calcium scoring~\cite{ref:calcium1} of cardiac CT Coronary Angiograms (CTCAs), and brain tumor segmentation~\cite{ref:tumor}.
+Using cycle-consistent GANs, \cite{ref:medgans3} translated {magnetic resonance (MR)} images to CT images.
+Albeit effective in mitigating the data-deficit challenge, most existing GANs{-}based methods are designed for 2D medical image generation.
+Therefore, they do not incorporate information about the 3D anatomical structure~\citep{ref:3d_review}.
+Various medical applications require the 3D anatomical structure, including calcium scoring~\citep{ref:calcium1,ref:cmpb_calcium} of cardiac CT Coronary Angiograms (CTCAs), and brain tumor segmentation~\citep{ref:tumor,ref:cmpb_tumor}.
 Unfortunately, there are two practical issues that hinder the effective training of the 3D medical generative model, preventing the use of GANs in 3D medical imaging.